wael85/yahtzee/readme.md

 ### server
 The server implementing the game system.
 The server is a RESTful (-ish) web service.
 It also broadcasts the changes through pubsub.

+The server persists nothing, so every time you restart the server it contains only game 0 (see below).

 The server offers the following services:
 #### POST /pending-games
 Body should contain { creator: string, number-of-players: number }.
 Creator is the player making the request.